E-Graphs as a Persistent Compiler Abstraction: Introduction

-By contrast, we present an approach that embeds e-graph primitives in an extensible compiler \ac{ir} (\autoref{fig:compilation_eqsat}).
-With the addition of an e-graph rewriting procedure that reinterprets MLIR's highly optimized pattern matcher based on the \ac{pdl}, we implement equality saturation within the compiler itself.
-Such an approach retains the expressability of the general equality saturation libraries, but eliminates any translation overhead between the compiler and the library.
-Furthermore, the compiler is able to keep track of many equivalent expressions at different levels of abstraction, and can exploit those equalities throughout the compilation flow.
+We present an alternative approach that embeds e-graph primitives in an extensible compiler \ac{ir} (\autoref{fig:compilation_equivalence}).
+With the addition of an e-graph rewriting procedure that reinterprets MLIR's~\cite{mlir2021} pattern matcher based on the \ac{pdl}~\cite{pdl}, we implement \ac{es} within the compiler itself.
+This obviates the need to reimplement \ac{es} support again and again for each domain-specific \acs{ir}.\bjorn{I added this sentence in preparation of the motivation of better scaling.} It retains the expressibility of general \ac{es} libraries, but eliminates translation overhead.
+Furthermore, the compiler can keep track of equivalent expressions at different levels of abstraction, and exploit them throughout compilation.

-Our contributions are: \begin{itemize} \item novel constructs that embed an e-graph directly in the program's \ac{ir} so that it may persist throughout a compilation flow, (\autoref{subsec:eqsat_dialect}) \item a reinterpretation of destructively rewriting compiler algorithms to instead perform e-matching and constructive rewriting, (\autoref{subsec:eqsat}) \item an implementation adding first-class equality saturation support to an extensible compiler framework that extends existing compiler concepts to support analyses and cyclic e-graphs, (\autoref{subsec:eclass_analyses}) \item a case study replicating an existing equality saturation application that fully exercises the capabilities of the proposed framework.\ (\autoref{sec:evaluation}) \end{itemize}